katiehur5/cafe-people-detection/README.md

 Results: We ran one experiment.
 Records of loss across each epoch during training and model outputs during testing can be found in `results.txt`.

-> [!NOTE]
-> Training on CPU may take a long time; checkpoints are saved per epoch.

-> [!TIP]
-> Using a virtual environment is recommended but not required.

-> Requires Python 3.10–3.12.

-> If `python` points to Python 2 on your system, use `python3` instead.

 ## Setup
 1. Clone this repository:
 ```